Oil and Gas Terms Beginning with “G” — Page 3

 gelsnoun

-The study of the chemistry of the Earth and within solid bodies of the solar system, including the distribution, circulation and abundance of elements (and their ions and isotopes), molecules, minerals, rocks and… Read more →
+Geochemistry is the study of the chemical composition of the Earth and other solid planetary bodies, including the distribution, abundance, and cycling of chemical elements through rocks, fluids, and organic matter —… Read more →

 The study of the Earth-its history, structure, composition, life forms and the processes that continue to change it.
 Read more →